 Attendance: 8 kids and Gabe and I

-Software: laptops, transfer cables, transfer crickets, 3 crickets at each laptop
+Materials: Software: laptops, transfer cables, transfer crickets, 3 crickets at each laptop

 Hardware: hand held mirrors